Building A Community

 In early November, Nevada PEP participated in the Shoshone-Paiute Tribes and Owyhee Community Health Facility 2019 Health Fair.
 This health fair was particularly important because Native American youth experience physical health, mental health, and substance abuse challenges at much higher rates than non-Native American youth.
 To help address this, the Indian Health Service funds 12 Youth Regional Treatment Centers (YRTCs) around the country to provide Native American youth with culturally competent services.
 The YRTC located in Nevada is called Nevada Skies Youth Wellness Center, about 30 miles east of Reno.
 Although Nevada Skies is only for male youth in need of residential treatment, there are many other federal and community resources available for Native American Youth with mental health concerns.
 Visit the SAMHSA website to learn more.

-The Protection and Advocacy (P&A) System and Client Assistance Program (CAP) is part of a nationwide network of congressionally mandated, legally based disability rights agencies.
+The P&A System and Client Assistance Program (CAP) is part of a nationwide network of congressionally mandated, legally based disability rights agencies.
 A P&A/CAP agency exists in every U.S. state and territory.
-Nevada has a Protection and Advocacy group that is known as Nevada Disability Advocacy and Law Center (NDALC).
-This statewide center is a private non-profit organization that serves as Nevada’s federally-mandated protection and advocacy system for human, legal, and service rights for individuals with disabilities.
+This statewide center is a private non-profit organization that serves as Nevada’s federally-mandated protection system for human, legal, and service rights for individuals with disabilities.

 Nevada Legal Services